lozynskyi/patterns/README.md

-# Design Patterns In Real World
+# Examples of Design Patterns In Real World
     Most Common Design Patterns in PHP Applications.

 **Design patterns** are typical solutions to common problems